Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 ### IV.
 The Integration Test

 Around this time, I decided to shift to calisthenics.
-This was part of a [broader shift]({% post_url 2026-01-07-the-art-of-bike-mechanics %}) to move away from external systems and towards self-reliant and anti-fragile systems.
+This was part of a [broader shift]({% post_url 2026-01-07-the-art-of-bike-mechanics %}) to move away from external systems and towards self-reliant, anti-fragile ones.
 Calisthenics forced me to think from first principles.

 Pull-ups are fundamental to calisthenics.
 I started working toward one.